LagosHoms: Lagos sets to launch another Ikorodu 660 housing units

 “It is practically completed, and we would soon seek a date for commissioning.”

-Other complementary infrastructure includes: water reticulation, gate houses, electricity transformer, car parks, access road, external drains and so on.
+Other complementary infrastructure includes water reticulation, gatehouses, electricity transformers, car parks, access roads, external drains and so on.

 Fatai-Akinderu added that: “They are to be transferred to either Ministry of Special Duties and/or Ministry of Youth and Social Development after completion as directed by Governor.
 Babajide Sanwo-Olu.